masonfmatthews/readmes/professional.md

 I think that bad communication can break a company, and it's certainly been the cause of most of my professional frustration over the years.
 First of all, we need to see all of our interactions as opportunities to build empathy and understanding.
 Regardless of whether we're inquiring, brainstorming, reaching consensus, or informing others of a decision, everything is easier if you can see where your coworkers are coming from and what they're trying to accomplish.

-Sadly, determining the correct medium of communication is important but hard.
+Sadly, determining the correct medium of communication is hard.
 There are a few ways to go right and a lot of ways to go wrong.
 Here are the modalities we have at our disposal these days:

 * Face-to-face conversations.
 These are high bandwidth, and with a whiteboard, they can be the best way to brainstorm/architect new solutions.
 I also find that it's the hardest to misunderstand someone when you're looking them in the face.
 However, if the only goal of the interaction is to communicate a decision or ask for feedback on something, you should not interrupt someone's day for that.
 Choose an asynchronous method instead.
 * Screen-sharing or phone calls.
 Still high-bandwidth, but you lose the cues of body language.
 Great for coding (or brainstorming in the absence of face-to-face time), but again, don't overuse them.